vibhavrajkumar/hometrain/README.md

 ## Functionality
 The app includes two main features: workout detection and workout tracking.

-- Workout Detection: utilizes computer vision technology to determine the correctness of the users push-ups, planks, sit-ups, and squats.
+- Workout Detection: Utilizes computer vision technology to provide real-time feedback on the correctness of the users push-up and plank form.
 This technology was built using a TFLite model and thhe MoveNet library.

 - Workout Tracking: Fetches data from the firestore database and displays statistics on an interactive line graph for each workout.